 Object.freeze, what it does is prevent the object from being changed in the future.
 This essentially makes all its properties constants, protecting you from future state bugs.

-Now the source of these shared properties is much more obvious: there’s an
+Now the source of these shared properties is more obvious: there’s an

 App object defined somewhere in the app.
-To find it, developers need only run a project-wide search.
+To find it, developers can run a project-wide search.